-22.09 Seasonal Overtime.
+22.11 Seasonal Overtime.

 Overtime worked by seasonal employees shall be compensated at either time and one-half (1.5) of their base hourly salary or as seasonal compensatory time which would accrue at time and one-half (1.5) the employee's straight time hourly rate for each hour worked.
 The employee may opt for either form of compensation, however, once the employee has elected one form he/she cannot select a different option until the next pay period.
 Seasonal compensatory time must be used within the calendar year in which accrued and shall be treated as if at work for service and benefits purposes except for Health Insurance.
-If not used within the calendar year, or if the employee leaves the seasonal position, the accrued seasonal compensatory time and one-half (1.5) the employee's base hourly wage notwithstanding the selected option.
+If not used within the calendar year, or if the employee leaves the seasonal position, the accrued seasonal compensatory time shall be cashed out to the employee at time and one-half (1.5) the employee's base hourly wage notwithstanding the selected option.